szihai/broker-flat/README.md

 Again, the result should be the same.

 ## Under the hood
 RSocket is an application protocol implementing [Reactive Streams](https://en.wikipedia.org/wiki/Reactive_Streams).
-For more information, please check out this [link](rsocket.io/).
 The RSocket Broker, by its name, has two features: It is a broker just like other brokers and it is implenting reactive streams.
+The broker is just like router.
+It dispatches traffic.
 So why not other brokers?
 Because other brokers are not easy to set up.
 They need zookeeper or other cluster management tools.
+In the end you are better off using Docker networks.
+Unless, of course your code needs a message broker.
 Whereis the RSocket broker is pretty simple to connect to.
-The connection is easy to set up, just like connecting to any server.
+The connection is just like connecting to any server.
+And all this thanks to the great design of RSocket protocol and its communication models.
+To learn more, please check out [RSocket](rsocket.io/).

 Now let's try to deploy your own broker.
 ## Deploy your own broker

-## Try again